Loading…

 David Borasky

-Vice President, IRB Compliance, WCG IRB, United States
+Vice President, IRB Compliance, WCG Clinical, United States

 David A. Borasky serves as Vice President of IRB Compliance for WCG IRB.
 Mr. Borasky has 20 years of experience in managing IRBs in settings that include global public health organizations, large academic medical centers, and independent IRBs.
 He has facilitated training activities...
 Read More →